The Theory Behind It

 Why CDT Matters Here

-CDT helps explain why the framework is not just motivational language.
+CDT helps explain why this framework is not just motivational language.
 It gives a wider architecture for ideas that already show up in the personal work: drift, realignment, coherence, propagation, and regime change.

 The Translation Into Human Terms

-CDT defines realignment loops as structured correction processes.
-In Adaptable Discipline, that becomes noticing, choosing, returning, and learning from what happened.
+Realignment is the correction process.
+In daily life, that becomes noticing drift, choosing the next coherent move, returning, and learning from what happened.
 The theory is broader.
 The practice is closer to the ground.

 What Adaptable Discipline Adds